-Following a comprehensive review of all Commission policies, on November 7, 2013, the operates under today.
+Following a comprehensive review of all Commission policies, on November 7, 2013, the Commission formally compiled and adopted the Commission policies that the department currently operates under today.
 Since this initial action some policies have been updated as necessary.
 As part of the Commission's desire to periodically review Commission policies, the department and Commission have conducted a thorough review of the policies in the Audits Category.
 As a result of this review process, recommendations were made to reaffirm or reaffirm with updates the policies in the Audits category.
-On behalf of the Director, Pamela Harlan, Secretary to the Commission, recommended the strikethrough text for deleted language as follows:
+On behalf of the Director, Pamela Harlan, Secretary to the Commission, recommended the Audits category of policies be revised as indicated with the green text for new language and red strikethrough text for deleted language as follows: